alisiarenard/AlfaPM/replit.md

 - Formula: Innovation Rate = (Epic story points / Total story points) × 100%
 - Shows percentage of Epic initiative story points vs all story points
 - Rounds to nearest integer
-- Shows "—" when total story points = 0
+- Shows "0%" when total story points = 0

 **Involvement (Вовлечённость) Calculation:**
-- Automatically calculated based on initiative's time period, not from JSON
+- Automatically calculated based on initiative's time period
 - Period: from initiative start date to the end date of last sprint in initiative
 - Formula: Involvement = (Initiative's story points / All story points in period) × 100%
 - Includes ALL sprints in the period when calculating total, even if initiative has no points in some sprints